Last Updated on October 4, 2022

 After being injured, I realized that rest is as integral as running itself when it comes to this sport.

-As runners, we often just like to run ignoring the fact that it is also important to strengthen other parts of our body.
+As runners, we often like to run, ignoring that it is also essential to strengthen other body parts.

-If you would notice, triathletes are less likely to get injured because they train their other muscle groups through biking and swimming.
+Ibodyu would notice triathletes are less likely to get injured because they train their other muscle groups through biking and swimming.

 I just started adding strength training to my training plan.